Published: Last Updated:

 Price: from AUD$737,000 plus on-road costs.

-One of the best cars that we’ve driven this year, the Aston Martin Vanquish is special.
-It’s the most powerful production road car that Aston Martin has ever made, with a 5.2-litre twin-turbo V12 that punches out 835PS (824HP, 614kW) and 1,000 Nm of torque.
+One of the best cars we’ve driven this year, the Aston Martin Vanquish is special.
+It’s the most powerful production road car Aston Martin has ever made, with a 5.2-litre twin-turbo V12 that punches out 835PS (824HP, 614kW) and 1,000 Nm of torque.
 That’s good for a 0-100km/h acceleration time of 3.3 seconds and a top speed of 214 mph (345 km/h), and after spending a week with the car, it exceeds expectations in every way.
-They’re only making 1,000 of these every year, and with the full kit of new AM goodness packaged into a car that is best described as a missile, they’ll have no trouble selling every single one of them.
+They’re only making 1,000 of these yearly, and with the complete kit of new AM goodness packaged into a car that is best described as a missile, they’ll have no trouble selling every single one.

 - Engine: 5.2-litre twin-turbo V12